Charismatic multipercussionist, creator of melodies to the rhythm

 As an instrumentalist of leading folk music bands in Poland, she developed in its various currents.
 Among them: music from various regions of the Balkan Peninsula, Celtic, oriental, Sephardic music, Polish folk music, music from the Carpathian Mountains, and even Afrobeat, African traditions or even further: electronic music.

 A percussionist who took her steps in the world of music as a flautist.
 In Swarzędzka Orkiestra Flażetowa she played the Irish Tin Whistle.

 However, it was the multicultural percussion instruments that became Patrycja's domain.
-She has always been fascinated by the combination of percussion instruments from all over the world with the traditional classical drum kit, and even with electronic instruments and synthesizers.
+The combination has always fascinated her instruments drums from all over the world with a traditional classic drum kit, and even with electronic instruments and synthesizers.

-Patrycja Betley creates melodies to the rhythm.
+Patrycja Betley creates melodies to the beat.
 Thinking about music and creating it on rhythmic instruments, he follows the melody.
-Rhythmic melodies distinguish the artist from among percussionists, which she herself connects with the fact that her first instrument was the Irish flute.
+Rhythmic melodies distinguish the artist from among percussionists, which she herself links with the fact that her first instrument was the Irish flute.

 Specializing in playing instruments from all over the world, she has become a collector.
 Among yours accessories include: bodhran, frame drums, doumbek, cajon, udu, tapan, tombac, djembe and many others.

 She has been the official endorser of Robert Forkner's Bodhran (hoop drums) for over a decade.
 She has her own signature line as the only woman and one of two non-Irish bodhranists.